 Barbara Carminati is the editor in chief of the Computer Standards & Interfaces journal, Elsevier press.
 She has been involved in the organization of several international conferences as program committee members as well as program and general chair.

-Zulfikar Alom currently working towards his PhD in the department of Computer Science, University of Insubria, Varese- Italy from October, 2016.
-He received his Bachelor and Master degrees in Information and Communication Engineering from Islamic University, Bangladesh in 2012 and 2013 respectively.
-He received the ICT Ministry Fellowship award for his Master research from the ICT Division-Government of the People’s Republic of Bangladesh.
+Zulfikar Alom currently working towards his PhD in the Department of Computer Science, University of Insubria, Varese- Italy from October 2016.
+He received his Bachelor and Master degrees in Information and Communication Engineering from Islamic University, Bangladesh in 2012 and 2013, respectively.
+He received the ICT Ministry Fellowship award for his Master thesis from the ICT Division, Government of the People’s Republic of Bangladesh.
 His main research interests are related to Big Data,